robby5pryk-sudo/LuaObfoscator/README.md

 3. Press Enter and wait for the process to complete.

 4. Done; the result will be located in the same folder as the Obfuscator.exe file.

+If you don't understand, I will make a video tutorial for it.